 Choosing which gym floor finish is best for your hardwood floor is an important decision.
-This is because facility maintenance wants a protective finish that improves playability and keeps ballers safe.
-However, there are floor finish options that make facility operators pause.
-A common issue is whether to protect your maple investment with oil-based or water-based gym floor finish.
+Mostly because facility maintenance wants a protective finish that improves playability and baller safety.
+However, differences between finish options can confuse facility operators.
+Which finish is right for your maple investment?
+Should you go with an oil-based or water-borne gym floor finish?

-Traditionally, gym floors have been coated with oil-based gym floor finish.
-Yet recently, water-based floor finish has gained popularity.
-The differences between the two influence which product to go with.
+Traditionally, gym floors are coated with oil-based gym floor finish.
+Yet, in recent years, water-based floor finish has gained popularity.
+Though these two perform the same utility, they have many differences.
+Let’s consider a few things to help make our decision.
 Are you time crunched for an upcoming event?
-What is the difference in price?
-Perhaps the quality of the finish (the look and feel) sways your decision.
+How much is one flooring finish versus the other?
+Perhaps the look and feel sways your decision.
 In some cases this decision feels like appliance shopping.
-However, choosing which gym floor finish to go with affects both budget and maintenance operations.
+However, choosing which gym floor finish to use affects both budget and maintenance operations.

-It’s important to discuss your facility’s needs and schedule when contacting a QHF professional about refinishing.
-By doing so, our staff can walk you through the many factors that lead to a finish-type decision.
-This side-by-side comparison below breaks down the common pros and cons of oil vs. water finish.
+In the first place, it is important to understand your facility’s needs, budget and schedule when contacting a QHF professional about refinishing.
+By doing so, our staff can walk you through the many factors that lead to a decision.
+Let us look at a side-by-side comparison below to illustrate the common pros and cons of oil vs. water finish.

 - Requires less maintenance over time

-- Costs about twice as much as oil-based finish
+- Can cost twice as much as oil-based finish

 Defense Gym Finish – Water Based